T-Pau/Joyride/Documentation/Joyride.md

 It supports two joysticks with four directional switches and one button each.

-Due to technical limitations, up and down cannot be read while fire is pressed.
+Due to technical limitations, up and down can't be read while fire is pressed.

 ### PET Space Invaders+